NelsonScott/bluesky-mirror/README.md

 ## Features
 📤 **Tweet to Bluesky Posting**: Quickly repost any Tweet to Bluesky by providing its URL.
+**Save Your Favorites**: Since there's no bookmarks, save your favorites in one account.

 ## Setup
 Clone the repository: